sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 A Bloc class should own ViewModel which handles business logic.

+Use switch/case to handle all the events.

 #### Event class

-The base Event class should be sealed and should extend Equatable for comparison purposes.
+A base Event class should be sealed and should extend Equatable for comparison purposes.

 Typical events: Load, Update.

+A derived Event class should be renamed <Feature><Specific>Event.

 #### State class

-The base State class should be sealed and should extend Equatable for comparison purposes.
+A base State class should be sealed and should extend Equatable for comparison purposes.

 Typical states: Initial, Loading, Success (Loaded), Error.

+A derived State class should be renamed <Feature><Specific>State.

 ### ViewModel